Macrometacorp/docs/docs/collections/keyvalue/key-value-store-data.md

 ## Group ID

 Displays the value corresponding to the group ID, if any.
 This column only appears if you selected the **Group** option at collection creation.
+If no group ID is assigned, then the field displays `N/A`.

 ## Expire At